uccser/cs-unplugged/docs/source/author/topics.rst

   locale code.
 These language directories each contain:

   - A folder for each Topic, containing the content Markdown files.
-  - YAML files containing translatable strings.
+  - YAML files containing strings that need to be translated in each different language folder.

 - Several auto-generated directories.
 Please ignore these.